Best Red Wine Selection & Pairing Guide | McBride Sisters

-We'll enjoy a great glass of red wine all year around.
-From a medium-bodied silky Merlot to a full-bodied, rich Zinfandel, we love pairing a glass with a meal on our Wine Wednesday, or as an end-of-the week wine down.
+We'll enjoy a great glass of red wine all year round.
+From a medium-bodied silky Merlot to a full-bodied, rich Zinfandel, we love pairing a glass with a meal on our Wine Wednesday, or as an end-of-the-week wine down.
 When we have a glass of red wine in hand, we feel bold and boujie — spice up your palate with our all Red Wines set here to taste the differences between the wines & find your favorite red varietal.
 This wine set with set the mood and it includes our Merlot and Zinfandel - two online exclusive wines that you can only get on the website.
 Hurry before they're gone!

-Apart from being a delicious drink, red wine is said to also has a range of health benefits, with studies finding that the red elixir is not only heart healthy, but it may also help you live longer, and boost your brain function.
+Apart from being a delicious drink, red wine is said to also have a range of health benefits, with studies finding that the red elixir is not only heart healthy, but it may also help you live longer, and boost your brain function.
 We’ve also read that red wine can also help you from getting sick.
-According to a study conducted from the University of Auckland, the antioxidants contained in red wine can reduce the chance of catching a cold.
+According to a study conducted by the University of Auckland, the antioxidants contained in red wine can reduce the chance of catching a cold.
 Sign us up!

 Aside from all the amazing benefits and taste, how do you decide which red wine is right for you, and what food should you pair it with?
 We’re here to share the difference between some of the popular red wine varieties, a couple of must-try red wine recipes, and the best food to pair with each.
-Check out our red wine guide you on the best way to maximize each wine.
+Check out our red wine guide on the best way to maximize each wine.
 Salut!

 The Red Wines to Know